recursivetree/seat-info/documentation.md

 * Use `text-align="left"`, `text-align="center"` or `text-align="right"` to make the text left-bounded, right-bounded or
 centered.

-## URL preprocessors
+## URL Transformers
-To allow easier integration of links to custom targets, seat-info uses a preprocessor for all url.
-The general schema for this preprocessor is `schema:data`.
+To allow easier integration of links to custom targets, seat-info uses a transformer for all urls.
+The general schema for the url transformers is `schema:data`.
 There are different schemas for different uses.

-For compatibility reason, when the preprocessor can't find a schema, the unprocessed url is returned.
+For compatibility reason, when the transformer can't find a schema, the unprocessed url is returned.
 This means you don't need to change anything after updating, but it will throw a warning.

 ### Absolute urls